 A riad inside the medina is the best place to stay in Fez; it is one of the surprising contrasts to the chaos of life inside Fez el Bali.

 Most good riads or hotels within the walled city will arrange chaperones to collect you for dinner reservations and guide you home again after your meal.
 Quite a comforting service, especially on your first night.
+It’s also a good way to ensure you can find good restaurants with authentic Moroccan food.

 We were charmed so much by a local man who was sent to guide us to our restaurant on the first evening; we met with him the following day for a locals guide to navigating the medina.
 An exercise that at first seemed futile but was not entirely lost on us.
 We managed to make it home on our own, albeit the long way.